Veluchs/Veluchs/README.md

 # Data Scientist and Machine Learning Enthusiast

 Hi!
 I'm Simon and I'm currently working as a Data Scientist.
-In my work I am closely following the newest LLM news to leverage the newest achievements in real life products.
+In my work I am closely following the newest LLM research to leverage the these achievements in real life products.

-Appart from my work I am interested in Large Language Models, Python and Physics.
+Appart from my work I am interested in Computer Vision, Python and Physics.

 Happy to collaborate in exciting ML Projects.